 So what do I wear?

-Your guides will talk you through the best gear to wear, it’ll depend on the forecast and the time of year.
-But the kayaking company you’ll be going on the water with will provide you with the following: a warm fleece, splash proof jacket, woolly hat, gloves, and a personal floatation device.
+Your kayaking guides will talk you through the best gear to wear, it’ll depend on the forecast and the time of year.
+The kayaking company will provide you with the following: a warm fleece, splash proof jacket, woolly hat, gloves, and a personal floatation device.
 So all you need to worry about is extra layers if you don’t think you’ll be warm enough with all that.
 It might be a good idea to wear some thermal underlayers if you tend to feel the cold.

 We’d also advise packing a change of clothes in your day packs, which you can leave at the kayak shed, so you can change as soon as you come off the water into something clean and comfortable.

 What else do I need to bring with me?